Mwea National Reserve

-The Mwea National Reserve is a nature reserve in Kenya.
+The Mwea National Reserve is a Kenyan national reserve located south of Embu.
 Its altitude ranges between 1000 and 1100 m, dominated by the Acacia-Commiphora bushland on the north shore of Kamburu Reservoir, at the confluence of Tana and Thiba Rivers.
 The other vegetation is mixed among the scattered large trees (Acacia species and baobab trees), typical savannah ecosystem.
 Open grasslands are dominant along the main rivers, with occasional thick undergrowth, as well as a riparian or riverine woodland.

 Wildlife

 Game species range from African elephants, lesser kudus, Nile crocodiles, giraffes, Grant's zebras, buffalos, African leopards, common duikers, black-backed jackals, bushbucks, waterbucks, Sykes' monkeys, warthogs, rock hyraxes, bush pigs, impalas and hartebeests.
 Striped ground squirrels, Common Genet Cat and yellow baboons are also found in Mwea.

 Bird watching

-Renowned for its water birds and waders, over 200 species of birds have been recorded in the reserve.
-This warranted it being an Important Bird Area (IBA).
+Renowned for its water birds and waders, over 200 species of birds have been recorded in the reserve, warranted it to be an Important Bird Area (IBA).
 The reserve is the only protected area in which the globally threatened and Kenya-endemic Hinde's babbler (Turdoides hindei) is known to occur.
 Mwea National Reserve also shelters two other rare species; the Pel's fishing owl (Scotopelia peli) and the white-backed night heron (Gorsachius leuconotus).
 The Malagasy pond heron (Ardeola idae) is also a common sighting.